Which 8 tips guarantee success in online classes?

 – Explore the eight tips that make for a successful online student at university

 It’s often a student’s (and tutor’s) natural instinct to prefer that the teaching and learning experience happens face-to-face and in a familiar classroom setting.
 However, this doesn’t mean that studying over the internet might not become the preferred method of learning after a period of transition.
 Afterall, as an undergraduate or master’s student, much of what is eventually learned is through self-guided research, and autonomous learning and problem-solving skills are needed by all who wish to be competitive and successful in the future.

-This final lesson on studying online therefore highlights not only how a student can be successful online but also why this approach to learning can sometimes be more effective than the traditional classroom-based environment.
+This final chapter on studying online therefore highlights not only how a student can be successful online but also why this approach to learning can sometimes be more effective than the traditional classroom-based environment.
 We’ve divided the how to succeed into eight tips that can be broadly categorised in three ways: preparation, punctuality and participation: